MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-relationships-understand.md

 ### Cardinality

 Each model relationship must be defined with a cardinality type.
 There are four cardinality type options, representing the data characteristics of the "from" and "to" related columns.
-The "one" side means the column contains unique values; the "two" side means the column can contain duplicate values.
+The "one" side means the column contains unique values; the "many" side means the column can contain duplicate values.

 > [!NOTE]
 > If a data refresh operation attempts to load duplicate values into a "one" side column, the entire data refresh will fail.